microsoft/spatial-computing/Reference-Architecture/Client/MixedReality-Azure-Unity/Assets/MixedRealityAzure/Vision/README.md

 To use (samples coming soon):
+0: Add VisionManager.cs, PredictionResult.cs, and Prediction.cs to your Assets folder

-0: Make a script that inherits MonoBehavior, and attach it to a GameObject in your scene.
+1: Attach VisionManager.cs to a GameObject in the scene.

-In that script:
-1: Make an instance of the Options class, and set your options and keys.
+2: Set your options in VisionManager in the Unity Inspector.

+3: Get a reference to VisionManager with something like:
+VisionManager visionManager = GetComponent<VisionManager>();

-2: Get an image into a byte[] in jpg/png format.
+4: Get an image as a byte[] formatted as a png, jpg, or any other format accepted by CustomVision/ComputerVision

-3: Make an instance of the Detector class, passing in your options object and script instance to the constructor.
-	Something like: Detector detector = new Detector(options, this);

-4: Make a method that takes in a PredictionResult object, which will serve as a callback function when a result from the prediction is ready
-	Something like: public void YourCallbackFunction(PredictionResult result){}

-5: Call detector.SendImage(yourByte[], result => YourCallbackFunction(result))

-6: When a result is ready, your callback function will be called, and you will have a PredictionResult that you can do with whatever you want.
+5: Send your image for prediction and get the result by calling:
+PredictionResult result = await visionManager.SendImageAsync(imageData); //imageData is the byte[] here

+6: Do whatever you like with the PredictionResult.

 Now you have image classification in your app!